Look for Your Own: History

 On 24 February 2022, the Russian Federation carried out a full-scale invasion of Ukraine as part of the Russian-Ukrainian war.
 As of 13 March, more than 12,000 Russian servicemen were reported by the General Staff of the Ukrainian Armed Forces to have been killed, and more than 700 to be held captive.

 On 27 February, the Ministry of Internal Affairs of Ukraine announced the creation of a special Internet project aimed at helping relatives and friends of the dead or prisoners to find or identify them.
 The project coordinator is Viktor Andrusiv, an advisor to the Minister of the Interior.
 The site publishes videos, photos, and documents of prisoners and killed.
 The authenticity of at least two videos was confirmed by Radio Svoboda journalists.
 As well, Ukraine has opened a hotline for families of Russian soldiers who were likely captured as POWs, under the title Come back alive from Ukraine!
 Vadym Denysenko, advisor to Ukraine's Minister of Internal Affairs, assured that Ukraine treats prisoners humanely and the Interior Ministry is ready to provide a paid service for Russian citizens for DNA identification of the bodies.

 At the request of Roskomnadzor, the "Look for Your Own" website was blocked in Russia, and a request was sent to the Telegram service to remove the channel.

 People's Deputy Yevhenia Kravchuk stated that for the first day of work the service received more than 2,000 appeals.
 As of 2 March, relatives identified 60 captured soldiers.

 The Washington Post described the project as "a gruesome tactic in hopes of stoking anti-government rage inside Russia".
 It said the project could be interpreted as violating the provisions of the Geneva Conventions which state that governments must "protect prisoners of war from insults and public curiosity".
 In an article published by the Wilson Center, the project's manager, Viktor Andrusiv, responded that the project was performing an "exclusively humanitarian function".

-The Ministry of Defense of the Russian Federation does not comment on the data published by the Internet project, but any Access to the site is blocked in Russia based on a decision of the Prosecutor General's Office of the Russian Federation.
+The Ministry of Defense of the Russian Federation does not comment on the data published by the Internet project, but any access to the site is blocked in Russia based on a decision of the Prosecutor General's Office of the Russian Federation.

 In culture

-On 2 May 2022, visual arts magazine Tohu published an article by artist Chana Anushik Manhaimer called "Ищи Своих / Look for Your Own".
+On 2 May 2022, the visual arts magazine Tohu published an article by artist Chana Anushik Manhaimer called "Ищи Своих / Look for Your Own".
 In this visual essay, the artist exhibited numerous watercolor paintings based on hard-to-watch images from the "Look for Your Own" channel, accompanied by a text.
 It was published in English, Arabic and Hebrew.